samikrc/CordovaSQLite/README.md

 - Click on the project name on the left pane in XCode.
 That would load the project configurations.
 - Click on the 'Build Phases' tab.
 Next select 'Link Binary With Libraries'
 - Click the '+' icon to add a library.
 In the dialog box that appears, search for sqlite and select "libsqlite3.0.dylib".

+### browser

+One of the important aspect of developing apps with Cordova is that one should be able to test out the app completely from a browser environment, without having to build for a platform everytime.
+Unfortunately, many plugins lack the components for browser.
+This plugin can be tested out in a compatible browser environment.
+I have tested on Firefox (v34.0.5), but Chrome browser should work as well.

+There is one prerequisites to running the plugin in a browser environment.
+For FF:
+- Install the "HTML5 WebSQL for Firefox" plugin v0.6.
+Can be found at: https://github.com/Sean-Der/WebSQL-For-FireFox
+- Restart the browser.

+The databases will be available at the following locations:
+- Windows 7: %appdata%\Mozilla\Firefox\Profiles\xxxxxxxx.default\databases\file__

+In order to use database in the browser for testing your app, follow one of the strategies below:
+- Create a database file in the location (mentioned above), with the required data.
+The file must have '.sqlite' extension.
+Then configure the app and specify only the filename before extension as the 'database full path'.
+- You can create the database from your app (and let the app show an error message the first time).
+Then browse to the folder and populate the database using command line tools before using it the next time.